cpud/portfolio_website/README.md

 # Cam's Portfolio
 [YouTube Rabbit Hole Visualization](https://andamovie.herokuapp.com/dashboard/)
 + Created an interactive Plotly Dash visualization in Flask  where users enter a link to a YouTube video and a Kamada-Kawai layout graph is generated to picture a  possible “rabbit hole” a YouTube viewer could enter
-+ Each node in the Kamada-Kawai graph contains relevant information about each potential video
++ Graph nodes display information about each video such as title polarity, views, likes, length, channel
-+ Next selected video is the most “polarizing”, the video with the highest absolute value of polarity for the title
 + Dashboard also has means and standard deviations of Views, Likes, Length for videos, deployed to Heroku

 ![](images/youtube_viz.png)